zkmoney/mantl/docs/getting_started/cloudflare.md

 The easiest way to configure credentials for CloudFlare is by setting environment variables:

+  - CLOUDFLARE\_EMAIL
+    Your e-mail address for the CloudFlare account

+  - CLOUDFLARE\_TOKEN
+    The CloudFlare token (found in the CloudFlare admin panel)

 Alternatively, you can set up the CloudFlare provider credentials in your .tf file: